Code-Institute-Submissions/acme-events/README.md

   + Build a client contact database directly from my website using the integrated newsletter sign-up form.
   + Access a receipt for each customer transaction through the Stripe dashboard.
   + Benefit from validation methods around user account creation and newsletter sign-ups to reduce bot signups.
+  + Leverage newsletter signups with self-selecting "Groups" for maximum audience retention.

 **As a browsing-user, I can...**
   + View key information concerning upcoming events at a glance (e.g. location, time, date, etc.)
   + Easily browse this list of events in chronological order, without the confusion or distraction that might be caused by also seeing expired events.
   + View more detailed information about a specific event that interests me.
   + Share a specific event on social media or elsewhere with its dedicated link, for example, if I wish to invite a friend (event-detail view).
-  + Sign up to a newsletter if I wish to remain informed about upcoming events or the company in general.
+  + Sign up to a newsletter if I wish to remain informed about upcoming events in a given region or all regions, as well as general announcments and other information.
   + Create an account to save time at checkout if ever I become a consumer-user.
   + View the website's privacy policy in a new tab.
   + Access information about event venues, such as contact details and address.